Where are you from?

-I was reading an article about Planet 9.
-At the end of the article, there was this link to the Backyard Worlds Planet 9 project.
-By pure curiosity, I clicked the link and started to look at a couple of flipbooks [in which you view images taken at different times to look for moving objects].
-After a while, I said to myself: "Hey if that's a way I can contribute to science, it would be pretty cool!
+I was reading an article about Planet Nine.
+At the end of the article, there was this link to the Backyard Worlds: Planet 9 project.
+In pure curiosity, I clicked the link and started to look at a couple of flipbooks – sets of images taken at different times to reveal moving objects.
+After a while, I said to myself: "Hey, if that's a way I can contribute to science, it would be pretty cool!
 Just give it a try!"
-And that's how I became a citizen scientist.
+That's how I became a citizen scientist.

 What are your favorite citizen science projects to work on?

 I love the Backyard Worlds: Planet 9 project!
 Once you master the regular workflow on the Zooniverse project, you can dive much deeper into the subject.
 So, for example, you can get involved in side projects conducted by members of the science team and join the weekly hangouts with the scientists, which is great fun and always very informative.

 What do you do when you’re not doing science with NASA?
 Tell us about your job and your hobbies!

 I'm a senior software developer working for a government IT center.
 As you might imagine, I've been interested in astronomy since my childhood but have never delved into it seriously.
 This has changed since I participated in this project.
 Besides that, I love hiking and coding.

 What have you discovered or learned as a NASA citizen scientist?